 Dr. Adler earned a medical degree at UC San Diego Medical School and completed a residency in internal medicine at UCSF, followed by a chief resident year at the San Francisco Veteran Affairs Medical Center.

 Maye Chrisman, MBA, is vice dean for administration and finance.
 She directs the financial, administrative and clinical business affairs of the school, overseeing business operations, personnel management and strategic planning.

 Prior to joining the Dean’s Office, Ms. Chrisman served as chief financial officer, and then associate chair for finance and administration, in the Department of Medicine.
 She previously worked in strategy consulting and educational technology.
-Ms. Chrisman earned an MBA from the Wharton School of Business at the University of Pennsylvania and graduated magna cum laude with an AB in economics.
+Ms. Chrisman earned an MBA from the Wharton School of Business at the University of Pennsylvania and graduated magna cum laude with an AB in economics from Harvard College.
 She received the 2014 UCSF Chancellor Award for Exceptional University Management.

 Neal H. Cohen, MD, (UCSF '71) is the vice dean responsible for international medical services, risk management, compliance and related special projects.
 Dr. Cohen is a professor of anesthesia and medicine.

 Elena Fuentes-Afflick, MD, MPH is the vice dean for Priscilla Chan and Mark Zuckerberg San Francisco General Hospital and Trauma Center, utilizing her exceptional administrative, organizational, and interpersonal skills to manage the ZSFG Dean’s Office enterprise and to successfully collaborate with a wide array of individuals and organizations throughout UCSF and the City and County of San Francisco.